antonwalvoord/nfr-megathread-notes/Unpublished Notes (Housekeeping)/Style Guide.md

 ### General Notes
 Use \*\*Bold\*\* text to indicate if you're making a **Note:**
-\=\=Highlight\=\= and/or \*italicize\* text that is ==particularly== *important*
+\=\=Highlight\=\= and/or \*italicize\* text that is ==particularly== *important* In order to represent variables, use backticks.
+For example, if we want to refer to the variable `x` we would write \`x\`

 The purpose of the megathread is to be highly navigable and interconnected with information.
 We want information to be as accessible as possible, so to that end you should use \[\[links\]\] as much as possible (within reason).
 This will allow users to **realize** that more information is out there and **access** it easily
 ### Code